quickapps/docs/eng/developers/modules.md

         * do_cold_stuff

 Well, this structure does not say much.
 What does `do_hot_stuff` actually do ?
-Whould be nice to write a brief description about what this method do, or even better, change its name for a more descriptive one.
+Whould be nice to write a brief description about what this method does, or even better, change its name for a more descriptive one.

 By using the **Permissions.yaml** file you can overwrite names and create descriptions for both controllers and methods.